-- Students who had been suspended from the University of the People for academic or disciplinary reasons for five (5) or fewer terms must apply for reinstatement and return to their studies in the term immediately following the end of the suspension period. - Students who have formally withdrawn or administratively withdrawn from the University and have been out of residence for more than five (5) but fewer than fifteen (15) consecutive terms, may apply for reinstatement.
+- Students who had been suspended from University of the People for academic or disciplinary reasons for five (5) or fewer terms must apply for reinstatement and return to their studies in the term immediately following the end of the suspension period. - Students who have formally withdrawn or administratively withdrawn from the University and have been out of residence for more than five (5) but fewer than fifteen (15) consecutive terms, may apply for reinstatement.
 Out of residence refers to the number of terms that a student has been inactive at the University- either unenrolled from the institution and/or enrolled at UoPeople without completing any course work.

 - Students applying for reinstatement must be in good standing.
 However, students with a cumulative GPA below a 2.00 may request that the Student Affairs Committee review their reinstatement request.
 Under very unusual circumstances, students with a cumulative GPA below a 2.00 will be accepted for reinstatement under the supervision of the Dean of Student Affairs.
-These students will be permitted to register for one (1) course per term until returning to good academic standing. - 4.
-The Office of Student Services will inform students about whether their request has been approved or denied, and students may only begin registering for courses during the open registration period after their re-reinstatement has been approved. - 5.
-Once reinstated, students are required to maintain good standing, and are encouraged to be in contact with UoPeople Advisors at advising@uopeople.edu.
-Students who are reinstated and fail to achieve or maintain a minimum 2.00 term GPA, will be placed on Academic Warning, Academic Probation, Probation Continued, or may ultimately be dismissed.
+These students will be permitted to register for one (1) course per term until returning to good academic standing. - The Office of Student Services will inform students about whether their request has been approved or denied, and students may only begin registering for courses during the open registration period after their re-reinstatement has been approved. - Once reinstated, students are required to maintain good standing, and are encouraged to be in contact with their personal Program Advisor.